Skip to main content

 • Agent teams: A parent Instance for a team of AI agents where child Instances represent individual specialized agents that share organizational knowledge

 Hierarchical Instances are an organizational tool.
 Memory isolation is still enforced per-Instance.
 If you need child Instances to access parent memories, configure shared scoping at the Client level.
+See Memory Scopes for what Client scope means.

 Managing Clients and Instances